Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 ## Commands that need to be implemented

 See the PublicTestCases/ for more examples.
-There are examples with CREATE, PRINT, MOVE, EAT, REPRODUCE, and ISALIVE.
+There are examples with CREATE, PRINT, MOVE, EAT and REPRODUCE.

 ### The CREATE Command
 ```